Japanese arms-export ban: Ukraine

+On 12 March 2023, the Second Kishida Cabinet (Reshuffled) was reported to be considering to send M270s MLRS to Kyiv.
+On December 7, 2023, the LDP agreed to revise guideline on providing the Ukrainian military with defense equipment.

 United States

 Two retired MH-53E helicopters of the Japan Maritime Self-Defense Force were sold to the United States Navy in 2015 for their components.
 The United States was running short of parts for its own fleet of the aging aircraft.

 On December 24, 2018, it was announced that Tokyo was seriously considering selling their F-15s to Washington in order to acquire funds to purchase F-35s.
 Washington would consider selling the F-15s to friendly countries with weak air forces.

 Vietnam

+In 2016, Vietnam made informal inquiries on purchasing used JMSDF P-3C aircraft.

 In 2020, Japan successfully secured a trade agreement with Vietnam, allowing for the export of Japanese military equipment.